compasses-dev/compasses-dev/README.md

 We're also currently learning web development and aspiring to become a Full Stack Developer, but it's still early days for that.

 You may see our commits are relatively unique being authored by e.g. "Astra Belle" and commited by "Quinn Bailey" or "compasses-dev" on GitHub, this is so we can have it attached to both who within the collective authored the commit and our legal self.
+Not all of our commits will be like this, most notably our legacy commits and commits made while dissociated or on GitHub itself.

 🚧 Under construction 🚧